Monitor account activity with system tables

 System tables are enabled at the schema level.
 If you enable a system schema, you enable all the tables within that schema.
 When new schemas are released, an account admin needs to manually enable the schema.

 System tables must be enabled by an account admin.
-You can enable system tables using the SystemSchemas API.
+You can enable system tables using system-schemas commands in the Databricks CLI or using the SystemSchemas API.

 Note